pantshaswat/Legal-RAG/README.md

 ## Project Overview

 This project implements a Retrieval-Augmented Generation (RAG) search API for legal documents in Nepal.
+Currently it made for english converted nepali 'ACTS' and aims to be flexible in the near future.
 It leverages advanced natural language processing techniques to enable semantic search and context-aware querying of legal texts.

 ## Key Features